OOPSpam/blog/_posts/2024-08-13-contact-form-with-PHP.md

 ### Final thoughts

 A contact form on your website is a great way to connect with your visitors.
 Unfortunately, it also attracts unwanted attention from spammers and bad actors (aka hackers).
 To safeguard ourselves we implemented data validation & sanitization with anti-spam capabilities in our contact form.
 This article was for people who want to build safe and secure contact forms on their own.
-If you are a WordPress user, you could use one of the popular contact form plugins and install [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) for spam protection.
+If you are a WordPress user, you could use one of the popular contact form plugins and install [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/) (that's us 👋) for spam protection.

 Happy spam-free day!